-- FEMA's Disaster Relief Fund: The bill includes \$50 billion for the Disaster Relief Fund for reimbursements to state, local, Tribal and territorial governments dealing with ongoing response and recovery activities from the coronavirus pandemic.
-This funding could be used for vaccination efforts, National Guard deployments, providing PPE to frontline workers, and other FEMA resources and activities necessary to assist communities with the pandemic. - Economic Development Administration: This bill provides \$3 billion for the Economic Development Administration to provide support for communities and industries that have been disproportionately impacted by the pandemic.
+- FEMA's Disaster Relief Fund: Like the House bill, the Senate-passed bill includes \$50 billion for the Disaster Relief Fund for reimbursements to state, local, Tribal and territorial governments dealing with ongoing response and recovery activities from the coronavirus pandemic.
+This funding could be used for vaccination efforts, National Guard deployments, providing PPE to frontline workers, and other FEMA resources and activities necessary to assist communities with the pandemic.
+The bill also includes limited funeral assistance for families who lost a loved one due to COVID, at 100% federal cost share. - Additional FEMA Funding: The Senate-passed bill included new funding with \$400 million for the Emergency Food and Shelter Program, \$300 million for FEMA Firefighter grants, \$100 million for FEMA Emergency Managers Performance Grants, and \$110 million of humanitarian relief providing to support communities and organizations assisting with the humane, safe, and orderly reception of migrant families and individuals during COVID run through the Emergency Food and Shelter Program. - Economic Development Administration: Like the House bill, the Senate-passed bill provides \$3 billion for the Economic Development Administration to provide support for communities and industries that have been disproportionately impacted by the pandemic.